Starting a Website

 Image Compression: If you run a website with lots of images, like a food blog, image compression is a MUST.
 Bulky images slow down your website, big time.
 Luckily, the plugin Imagify can quickly and seamlessly compress the images, making the smaller without losing quality.
 Win-win.

 Website Backup: Sh*t happens with websites, and you don't want to be caught without a backup!
 Installing VaultPress gives you peace of mind.
 In the event that your site crashes, you'll always have a fresh backup copy available for quick installation.
 The free plan is adequate for most people, but if you collect personal information, use the paid plan for encryption.

 Monetizing Your Website

-Amazon Affiliate Sales: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
-If someone purchases the product (or anything else on Amazon within 24 hours), you will receive ~4% of the sale price.
+Amazon Associates: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
+If someone purchases the product (or anything else on Amazon within 24 hours), you will receive a small % of the sale price.
 Easy peasy!